cat-b is the ukrainian modeling agency taking the country’s unique youth to the world

-Marija: I was working as a producer on a shoot, and Anja was the stylist.
-During the casting, we realised we wanted to shoot some of our friends and acquaintances, all of whom, were, in our opinion, incredibly beautiful, even if they couldn't fit into the tiny samples.
-We screwed up the shoot, but decided to create agency to represent these days.
+Marija: I was working as a producer on a shoot and Anja was the stylist.
+During the casting, we realized we wanted to shoot some of our friends and acquaintances, all of whom were, in our opinion, incredibly beautiful — even if they couldn't fit into the tiny samples.
+We screwed up the shoot, but decided to create an agency.
 Maybe separately we would never have done anything, but together we did.

 What were your first steps?

 Anja: Well, we were writing our manifesto for a long time — drawing cat's fangs on the imaginary mascot, all these things.
 Then we started taking practice shots of each other, then practice shots of friends and friends of friends.
 Then last summer it began to come together.

 What does Cat-b mean to you?

 Anja: Literally, Category B. But to us, this mean a non-obvious beauty and an impalpable allure, something you need to take a step back to fully appreciate.
 Something you need to look at properly.
 Then, also, it's about cats, too.

 Where are the best places in Kiev to find models?

 Anja: Literally underground — at the metro stations, in the clubs.
 Sometimes they're even at the supermarket, working as cashier, sometimes models come to us through lovers or sisters, sometimes they just send us their pictures with a note like: "I wanna be with you and here are my photos from Egypt 2009, but I have not changed much."
 Also on social media, of course.

 How do you break the ice when you meet them?